ePages-de/epages-devportal/_posts/2020/2020-02-11-unit-testing-in-react.md

 })
 ```

-You can try this out on the `master` branch of the repo!
+You can try this out on the `master` branch of the example repository.

 Now, we actually test that the endpoint `/products` has been hit with query params `page=1` and `page=2`, thanks to the
-`scope.done()` call, which is an awesome feature of `nock`!
+`scope.done()` call, which is an awesome feature of Nock!
 It asserts that all of the mocked API endpoint calls have been hit!
 And, furthermore, this tests the component's feature independently of its implementation (so called 'black-box testing').
 It does not matter for the test, for instance, how the `page` parameter is stored in the component.
 This makes it a lot easier
 when the need for _refactoring_ comes.